 (b) you will take adequate measures to protect the privacy and confidentiality of any such individuals and their personal data at all times;

-(c) you acknowledge that you are responsible for any damages that may arise from your failure to uphold (a) and/or (b).
+(e) you acknowledge that you are responsible for any damages that may arise from your failure to uphold any part of sections (a) to (d).

 5. Using our service once matched